Tai O

 Boat tours motor on by, along the main creek.

-Leaving the village, we walk along a promenade that starts at the bus terminus, and along the seaward edge of a lagoon that's the focus of a mangrove restoration project.
-There are around 50 little egrets, as well as grey herons; I guess black-faced spoonbills will visit during migrations.
+Leaving the village – from the bus station, we walk along a promenade that starts at the bus terminus, and along the seaward edge of a lagoon that’s the focus of a mangrove restoration project.
+There are around 50 little egrets, as well as grey herons; I guess black-faced spoonbills may visit during migrations.

 The sun is setting, becoming fainter in the smog, as we walk along the landward side of the mangrove pool.